Hello, Hola, Hi!

 The correlation between happiness/sadness and the time we live in is just... huge!
 It's like the key to happiness, a key that we all have not in our pocket (we don't even need pants to be happy, hehe!), but in ourselves, whatever you are a child, an adult, European or South-American, blind, with just one arm or with a (so called) perfect body, with a child/job/lover/house or not!

-Now (I love this word!), let's see what can you do to be more in the present moment/in the now/conscious and less in your thoughts/mind/illusions.
+Now (what a great word!), let's see what can you do to be more in the present moment/in the now/conscious and less in your thoughts/mind/illusions.

 « Your life situation may be full of problems — most life situations are — but find out if you have any problem at this moment.
 Not tomorrow or in ten minutes, but now.
 Do you have a problem now? » — Eckhart Tolle